stevebauman/log-reader/README.md

 Log Reader is an easy, tested, Laravel log reader and management tool.
 You're able to view, manage, and modify log entries with ease.

-Log Reader also allows you to automatically save all log entries to the database for easy management and viewing.
+Log Reader also allows you to automatically save all future log entries to the database for easy management and viewing.

 ## Index